dvreeze/tqa2/docs/demo.rst

 With entrypoints summing up entire DTSes (without there being any DTS "discovery"), it is very easy to filter DTSes by filtering the imports and linkbaseRefs in the entrypoint.
 Earlier it was mentioned that labels and references may be uninteresting when using a taxonomy for (dimensional) instance validation.
-That is easy to do in the locator-free
+That is easily supported in the locator-free
 model: just remove the corresponding linbaseRefs.
 It is easy to write software to do that for us.

-By the way, an entrypoint may be multiple documents taken together, but the constraint mentioned above must still hold.
+By the way, an entrypoint in the locator-free model may be multiple documents taken together, but the constraint mentioned above must still hold.

 Extension taxonomies
 ====================